 There’s no better way to explore the water than by kayaking on a river or lake.
 While Derwentwater is fantastic when viewed from the shores, you just don’t get the full effect until you’re really out there.
 Picture the scene: the sun’s out, there’s a gentle breeze, and you’re taking a break from paddling.
 Bob about and look around to get a real feel for why so many people are in love with Keswick and the Lake District.

-Windermere may have the Great North Swim, but Derwentwater has all you need for a tranquil wild swim.
-It can get busy during the day with boat traffic, so your best time to go is first thing in the morning or later on in the afternoon.
+Derwentwater has all you need for a tranquil wild swim.
+It can get busy during the day with boat traffic, so the best time to go is first thing in the morning or later on in the afternoon.
 Take your time to enjoy the sights and (lack of) sounds before towelling off and popping to the pub for a warming meal or drink.

-Keswick and water sports go together hand-in-hand and we firmly believe that this is one of the best areas to get out on the water.
-Not only are they fun and exciting, they can help build confidence and allow you to see the Lake District from a completely new perspective!
+Keswick and watersports go together hand-in-hand and we firmly believe that this is one of the best areas to get out on the water.
+Not only are these activities fun and exciting, they can help build confidence and allow you to see the Lake District from a completely new perspective!